zakariya879/codewars-problem-solving/level_1/11_Find Maximum and Minimum Values of a List/README.md

-# Find Maximum and Minimum Values of a List
+# <8 kyu> Find Maximum and Minimum Values of a List

 ## Instructions